piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 ---------
 Delete all 'newly' added files.
 Use your backup to copy back your precedent version for all merged/replaced files.
+In admin delete geo-zones, currency and tax related to Japanese.
 To remove added records from your database use 'uninstall.sql' file with a tool like phpMyAdmin.
 All newly added data will be lost.
 Don't forget to change back any admin settings you might have done.